cmosbeux/Damage/AdvReac_Test/README.md

 We test 3 different variations of the solver:

-1) Serial vs. Parallel (2 partitions)
+1) Serial vs. Parallel (2 partitions) (no change in the sif but we have a "serial" mesh and a "2-partition" mesh)
-2) Nodal vs. Elemental Advection
+2) Nodal vs. Elemental Advection (sif files labelled " Nodal/Elem")
-3) Particle reinitialisation vs No particle reinitialisation
+3) Particle reinitialisation vs No particle reinitialisation (sif files labelled "Reinit/NoReinit")

 This gives us a setup with 2x2x2=8 simulations.
 We then look at potential problems linked to each solution.
 Here is a recapitulative table of the simulations: